dodie/testing-in-bash/readme.md

 - [ShellSpec](https://github.com/shellspec/shellspec), a BDD style testing framework with its own DSL

+## Contribution guide

+If you disagree with any of the conclusions or points, or know a testing framework that should be mentioned feel free to open an issue or Pull Request.

+To add an example with a new framework please follow the structure used for the other examples.

 ## Test drive

 To start fiddling with any of the test projects just run the `install.sh` to download and extract the particular